torvalds/linux/Documentation/virt/uml/user_mode_linux_howto_v2.rst

 If you have something to contribute such as a patch, a bugfix, a new feature, please send it to ``linux-um@lists.infradead.org``.

-Please follow all standard Linux patch guidelines such as cc-ing relevant maintainers and run ``./scripts/checkpatch.pl`` on your patch.
+Please follow all standard GNU/Linux patch guidelines such as cc-ing relevant maintainers and run ``./scripts/checkpatch.pl`` on your patch.
 For more details see ``Documentation/process/submitting-patches.rst``